saltukalakus/PixelLock/README.md

 ./target/release/PixelLock -d -i ./stego_folder -o ./image-folder
 ```

-For a full list of available options, try the help command:
+For a full list of available options, try the help command 📖 :

 ```bash
 ./target/release/PixelLock --help
 ```

-### 💥💥💥 Security Challenge 💥💥💥
+## 💥💥💥 Security Challenge 💥💥💥

 This is an open challenge for those interested in bug bounties.
 Find a way to decrypt the secret images in this [Gist](https://gist.github.com/saltukalakus/3ed86910ea2eee6c6e72f8def4c6017c).
-If you can decrypt at least one of the images, you win 💰💰💰 **500 USD** 💰💰💰
+If you can decrypt at least one of the images, you win **500 GPB** 💰

-### Disclaimer
+## 👩‍⚖️ Disclaimer 👨‍⚖️

 PixelLock is provided "as is" without any warranties or guarantees of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, or non-infringement.
 The author of this tool disclaims all liability for any damages, losses, or claims arising from the use or misuse of this tool.
 By using PixelLock, you acknowledge and agree that it is your sole responsibility to ensure the security and proper usage of this tool, and the author shall not be held liable for any consequences resulting from its use.